ashatidealiq/Post-AI-Content-To-Sanity-CMS/README.md

-# Utils for Sanity CMS content
+# Generate Blog Content From LLM and Post To Sanity Headless CMS

 Contains py scripts to generate openai site content and upload to Sanity.